❮

 The first thing we will look at are comments, which ironically are actually not code.
 The point of them is to write additional human readable information into your code that does not actually change anything other than making the code easier to follow.

--- anything after two minus symbols is a comment, and the text is in this color for this tutorial
+-- anything after two minus symbols is a comment, and comments will be in this color for this tutorial

-Variables in code are used to store information in them and do operations on that information.
+Now lets really get started.
+Variables in code are used to store data in them and do operations on data.
+Data can be anything from numbers, text, or more complex things like tables or objects.
+For example some data could be a cat that has some information in it such as its name, age, and favorite food.
 To create a new variable you use the local keyword which denotes you want to make a new local variable here.
 You give it a name and then assign a value to it using an = symbol.

 local myVar = 3